1 Auditory localization of the barn owl

 f1(t) = f2(t-T1) + f3(t-T2) + ...

-where T1 and T2 could represent floating delays caused by wire delays, in McCulloch/Pitts we only find expressions of form of state values
+where T1 and T2 could represent floating delays caused by wire delays, in McCulloch/Pitts we only find expressions in form of clock numbers

 N3(t) :=: .N1(t-1) .v .N2(t-3)